-- Expenses are "incurred" at point of service-An expense is "incurred" when a service is provided or a product is received, not when a bill is sent or paid.
-A Health Care Spending Account typically cannot make advance reimbursements of future or projected expenses. - Expenses must not be reimbursed or reimbursable from other sources-Any eligible expenses for which you are not otherwise reimbursed may be paid from your account. - You must be an active participant (or have a carryover amount) to have eligible claims-With respect to your current year's elected coverage, you may submit claims for expenses incurred only for those months in the Plan Year in which you are an "active participant" in the HCSA.
+- Expenses are "incurred" at point of service-an expense is "incurred" when a service is provided or a product is received, not when a bill is sent or paid.
+A Health Care Spending Account typically cannot make advance reimbursements of future or projected expenses. - Expenses must not be reimbursed or reimbursable from other sources-any eligible expenses for which you are not otherwise reimbursed may be paid from your account. - You must be an active participant (or have a carryover amount) to have eligible claims-with respect to your current year's elected coverage, you may submit claims for expenses incurred only for those months in the Plan Year in which you are an "active participant" in the HCSA.
 You are considered an active participant during any month that you make a contribution to the account and, if you are a new hire or are newly eligible, the month before your first contribution.
 (Except for employees who are newly eligible for and enroll in a HCSA in November.
-These employees' participation and contribution begin in January of the following year.
-In addition, you are an active participant to the extent of any a "carryover amount" from a prior Plan Year that is not yet exhausted, even if you did not elect to make contributions for a Plan Year.
-You may not submit claims for reimbursement of expenses that are incurred before the date you become a participant in an account, after December 31 (except with regard to any "carryover amount"), or after the month in which you terminate employment (or otherwise become an ineligible employee) unless you elect COBRA. - COBRA participation is available-If you take a leave of absence or leave County service while you are a participant, you may continue participation in a Health Care Spending Account for the rest of the year by making your monthly payments through COBRA.
-Also see the rules on page 51 regarding the special rules that apply while you are on FMLA leave. - Accounts must be kept separate-Dollars you put into your Health Care Spending Account may not be transferred to a Dependent Care Spending Account, or vice versa.
+These employees' participant to the extent of any a "carryover amount" from a prior Plan Year that is not yet exhausted, even if you did not elect to make contributions for a Plan Year.
+You may not submit claims for reimbursement of expenses that are incurred before the date you become a participant in an account, after December 31 (except with regard to any "carryover amount"), or after the month in which you terminate employment (or otherwise become an ineligible employee) unless you elect COBRA. - COBRA participation is available-if you take a leave of absence or leave County service while you are a participant, you may continue participation in a Health Care Spending Account for the rest of the year by making your monthly payments through COBRA.
+Also see the rules on pages 52-54 regarding the special rules that apply while you are on FMLA leave. - Accounts must be kept separate-dollars you put into your Health Care Spending Account may not be transferred to a Dependent Care Spending Account, or vice versa.
 These accounts must be kept separate.
-In addition, dependent care expenses may not be reimbursed from your Health Care Spending Account. - No double tax shelter-You may not take a tax deduction on your income tax return for expenses paid through your Health Care Spending Account.
-Also, you cannot deduct any unclaimed account money from your federal income taxes. - You must enroll every year in order to contribute to an HCSA-You must re-enroll in the Health Care Spending Account every year if you wish to make elective contributions to it.
+In addition, dependent care expenses may not be reimbursed from your Health Care Spending Account. - No double tax shelter-you may not take a tax deduction on your income tax return for expenses paid through your Health Care Spending Account.
+Also, you cannot deduct any unclaimed account money from your federal income taxes. - You must enroll every year in order to contribute to an HCSA-you must re-enroll in the Health Care Spending Account every year if you wish to make elective contributions to it.